-The Supreme Court That Transforms Right-Wing Grievances Into Law
+The Constitution Is Whatever the Right Wing Says It Is

 The decision overturning Roe is not an exception to these fluctuations in political and ideological identity.
 The conflict over abortion rights was once more ideologically fraught and less polarized by party affiliation.
 A majority of the justices who joined the opinions in Roe and Casey were appointed by Republican presidents.
 Being anti-abortion became an essential aspect of conservative politics over the course of decades; the level of ideological unanimity and discipline on abortion in today’s GOP has not always existed.
 Although a much longer process than the prior examples, overturning Roe was less a result of the partisan composition of the appointees than the ideological evolution of the Republican Party and the conservative movement.

-Shortly after the court’s decision in the gun-rights case, Neal Katyal, the former Obama-administration acting solicitor generall, wrote, ”Gonna be very weird if Supreme Court ends a constitutional right to obtain an abortion next week, saying it should be left to the States to decide, right after it just imposed a constitutional right to concealed carry of firearms, saying it cannot be left to the States to decide.”
+Shortly after the Court’s decision in the gun-rights case, Neal Katyal, the former Obama-administration acting solicitor general, wrote, ”Gonna be very weird if Supreme Court ends a constitutional right to obtain an abortion next week, saying it should be left to the States to decide, right after it just imposed a constitutional right to concealed carry of firearms, saying it cannot be left to the States to decide.”

 Well, no, that’s only weird if you assume that the right-wing majority’s intention is to consistently apply legal principles rather than to translate right-wing cultural identity into law.
-This is the purpose of the right-wing justices’ skewed historical analysis: to present discrepancies in which rights they uphold as inherent to the Constitution rather than as the product of their own undead constitutionalism.
+This is the purpose of the right-wing justices’ skewed historical analysis: to present discrepancies in their choice of which rights to uphold as inherent to the Constitution rather than as the product of their own undead constitutionalism.

 I am not arguing that these positions are insincere.
 Rather, the purpose of this undead constitutionalism is to present contemporary right-wing positions on consequential matters as eternal and constant, and therefore the only legitimate interpretations, when they are entirely malleable and dependent on changes in conservative political identity.
 The majority’s supposed originalism is a means to affirm novel legal interpretations grounded in present-day right-wing grudges as what the Constitution demanded all along.
 Every time those grievances shift, the interpretations will shift with them, even as the justices scour history anew for confirmation of ideological conclusions they would never question even if they failed to find it.
 That is ultimately why no rights that Americans currently possess are safe from this Court.
 Decisions about which rights survive and which do not are highly dependent on what it means to be a conservative at that time.
 There will always be new right-wing grievances to ameliorate by judicial fiat, justified by new abuses of constitutional history.